Breeding birds: 900 pairs

 Barnacle geese can be seen between October and March.
 The best place to spot them is on the Solway Firth in Scotland and England.

-Medieval legend says that the barnacle goose was born from driftwood because it was not seen in the summer when it was supposedly developing under the water.
+A medieval legend said that the barnacle goose was born from driftwood because it was not seen in the summer when it was supposedly developing under the water.